 If a portion of your home or outdoor space gets fried by the sun, these shade-creating trees may be a welcome addition to your yard.
-Many of these trees grow medium to large, often very quickly, and provide a nice umbrella of cool shade:
+Many of them grow medium to large, often very quickly, and provide a nice umbrella of cool shade.
+Believe it or not, trees can even cut down on your home’s energy usage and save on bills.

 Liriodendron tulipifera, commonly known as Tuliptree is a stately tree for large spaces.
 Flowers May through early June with attractive green-yellow blossoms that have a tangerine tint at the base of the petals.
 Attractive yellow fall color.
 Prefers moist, well-drained and slightly acidic soil.
 70-90’T by 50’W – so plan for size.
 Full sun.
 We have beautiful Emerald City Tulip Trees in the nursery.
 Big leaves that sway in the breeze nicely, and unusual tulip-style flowers in June.
 Looks fantastic when planted in rows.
 Very cold hardy.
 A great specimen plant.